btcpayserver/btcpayserver-doc/docs/Payouts.md

 ## How does it work?

 We will go through two examples, one will be a Refund, and the other will be a salary payout.
-As of writing this guide (v1.4.7), there is no automation for the last example.

 ### Example
 Let's start with the Refund example.